acomputerguy/acomputerguy.github.io/README.md

 # acomputerguy.github.io
-# Domain from NameCheap and site hosted with GitHub
+# Domain from NameCheap and hosted by Github web server
 Website created from scratch for blog
 (WIP...
 10% done)